-The chair leads the discussion of the applications.
+The chair leads the discussion of the applications that have not been sifted.
 The rapporteur begins by presenting an application's strengths and weaknesses.
 Thereafter, the other members give their assessments.
 The chair is responsible for ensuring any external assessments are included in the discussion.